Sadik-ture/Sadik-ture/README.md

 - 💞️ I’m looking to collaborate on some team works
 - 📫 How to reach me (sadikture355@gmail.com)
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I'm funny!
+- ⚡ Fun fact: I'm Crazy!

 <!---
 Sadik-ture/Sadik-ture is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.